EU tentatively backs $60-per-barrel price cap on Russian oil | Headlines

 - Belgium

-The European Union tentatively agreed to a USD 60-per-barrel price cap on Russian oil, a key step as Western sanctions aim to reorder the global oil market to prevent price spikes and starve President Vladimir Putin of funding for his war in Ukraine.
+The European Union tentatively agreed to a $60-per-barrel price cap on Russian oil, a key step as Western sanctions aim to reorder the global oil market to prevent price spikes and starve President Vladimir Putin of funding for his war in Ukraine.

-After a last-minute flurry of negotiations, the EU presidency, held by the Czech Republic, said in a statement that "ambassadors have just reached an agreement on price cap for Russian seaborne #oil."
+After a last-minute flurry of negotiations, the EU presidency, held by the Czech Republic, tweeted that "ambassadors have just reached an agreement on price cap for Russian seaborne #oil."
 The decision must still be officially approved with a written procedure but is expected to go through.

 The $60 figure sets the cap near the current price of Russia's crude, which recently fell below $60 a barrel.
 Some criticize that as not low enough to cut into one of Russia's main sources of income.
 It is still a big discount to international benchmark Brent, which traded at about $87 per barrel Friday, but could be high enough for Moscow to keep selling even while rejecting the idea of a cap.